 Risk Recommendation Secretariat Management Responsible Due date

 comment action party

 Fund with USAID data. this database anonymous.
-However
+However -

 should the data reported to

 include/collect the Global Fund and

 information on the USAID is

 funding sources to disaggregated.

 distinguish

-between the GF
+From 2012 USAID

 and USAID funded stopped funding HIV

 programs. prevention activities

 for FSW and MSM in

-For HIV, till 2010, Zugdidi and Telav.
+For HIV, till 2010,

 a 15 digit code was Therefoew, going

-used to identify forward these
+used to identify

-patients.
-From
+activities are fully

 October 2011 the funded by the Global

 government Fund.
 To avoid

 required to use a further

-name based misunderstanding,
+misunderstanding,

-registration for GPIC and RTI have
+registration for

 programs that are started negotiations to

-supported by the establish an e-
+supported by the

 government.
-TORs database that will
+TORs

-of the DB and data facilitate integrated
+of the DB and data 0

-entry manual is
+entry manual is 0

 available. program data.

-For outreach, GPIC Furthermore the
+For outreach, GPIC

 started relevant reporting will

-consultation with be developed to
+consultation with

-USAID.
-An e-DB monitor accuracy of
+monitor accuracy of

-could be
+could be 1 5

 established.
 Clients implementing

 will be entered organization to RTI

 thanks to a coding and GPIC.

 system.
 GPIC has

-no funding for the As envisaged by
+no funding for the

-creation of the e-
+creation of the e- National HIV M&E

 Risk Recommendation Secretariat Management Responsible Due date

 comment action party

 DB.
-Discussions
+Discussions Plan the HIV National

 are held on

-whether USAID
+housed at the

-could support the
+could support the NCDCPH from 2012

 creation of the e-

 DB.
-The joint
+The joint following

-monitoring visits
+monitoring visits information: (i) data

-with USAID will
+with USĂID will from surveys and

-start as of Jan 1
+start as of Jan surveillance; (ii) up-

 2012. to-date registration

 information or a

 contact list of

 organizations

 involved in HIV

 programs and M&E

 (iii) data on available

 resources; (iv)

 inventory of HIV

 research and

 researchers; (v)

 information on

 ongoing major HIV

 state of donor

 financed projects; (vi)

 information on HIV

 capacity building

 activities; and (vii)

 information on HIV

 M&E advocacy and

 communication

 activities

 Secretariat

 comment:

 The LFA and the

 Secretariat will

-Secretariat Will

-Risk Recommendation Secretariat comment Management action Responsible party Due date monitor progress in implementing this recommendation.
-Verification of data (Important The lack of a mechanism to ver e risk that errors made e in the database may go undetected 11.
-The OIG noted that data on new patients at the IDACIRC was not independently reviewed when entered, which raised the risk of input errors.
+Risk Recommendation Secretariat comment Management action Responsible party Due date Verification of data (Importan monitor progress in implementing this recommendation.
+The lack of a mechanism to ver rify new patient data raises th e risk that errors made e in the database may go undetected.
+11. The OIG noted that data on new patients at the IDACIRC was not independently reviewed when entered, which raised the risk of input errors.
 While HIV confirmatory tests were undertaken at the NCDCPH, no formal protocol was in place for communicating new HIV cases registered to the AIDS Centre.
 12. At the Research Institute on Addiction proper documentation was not maintained to evidence field monitoring and data quality control processes.
 IDACIRC should establish an independent review mechanism for data entry into the AIDS patient database, and in coordination with NCDCPH, develop a protocol on communicating registration results.
 The Research Institute of Addiction should strengthen documentation of field monitoring and data quality control process by putting in place standard checklists to support the on-site data verification process at central or sub-national levels.
 The clinical DB is in IDACIRC premises which reports to NCDC.
 Both DBs were based on 15 digit code.
 However, the government requested using ID number / name of patients.
 The protocol for communicating test results between the two institutions is currently being developed.
-Accepted: Based on the OIG comments during its mission to Georgia, data quality assurance protocols have been updated to ensure accuracy at all levels of data collection, data entry and analysis.
-The protocol is being tested and responsible personnel will be trained to facilitate its rapid implementation.
-The AIDS Center and June 2012
+AIDS center/ NCDCPH GPIC June 2012